HOW DO I FILL OUT MY APPLICATION MATERIALS TO SHOWCASE MY SKILLS?

 Here are two additional examples:

-- Social Welfare and Non-Profit – Youth and Children's Issues
+- Social Welfare & Non-Profit Organizations – Children's & Youth Initiatives

 - Education – Educational Programs